calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 * Christ Church: course overview, resources, paperwork, support

+* What is Computing?
+    * 3 strands Computer Science, ICT, Digital Literacy
+* What are the expectations/misconceptions teaching Computer Science?
+    * Explore the backlash and confusion about computer science in education and wider society
+        * The rise of STEM
+        * Perceptions of gender and ethnicity in Computing
+    * Preparing students for a future we are unsure of
+* Aims and purposes of our teaching and learning
     * Reflection, tooling and ways of working this year
+    * meta-pedagogy (not _tips for teaching_)
+    * Tacit knowledge transfer - e.g. Riding Bike, Learning to read
+    * Training _you_ to _reinvent the profession_
+* Accessing and understanding research in subject
-* High level overview of Computing and perceptions
+* SKA and development

 Introductions